Hypercomics.net

 Neal’s 2005 collaboration with Alexander Danner, “Five Ways to Love a Cockroach” has found a new home.

-It was one of a handful of comics built with Markus Müller’s Infinite Canvas application and made a decent splash at the time of it’s release, including winning the 2006 WCCA award for best use of Infinite Canvas.
+It was one of a handful of comics created with Markus Müller’s Infinite Canvas application and made a decent splash at the time of it’s release, including winning the 2006 WCCA award for best use of Infinite Canvas.
 It was also featured in MoCCA’s “Infinite Canvas” art exhibition.
 Here are a few quotes and bits of press regarding the comic:

 “…[Neal Von Flue’s] collaboration with writer Alexander Danner from 2005 is five kinds of wonderful if you’ve never read it.
 Reading it again yesterday, I was reminded of Neil Gaiman at his most dry…”